Click on a staff member's name below to read their profile.

 One of his passions is to travel and in the last 15 years he has traversed Spain and the Mediterranean region with our AU Abroad students, visiting the most incredible places like Rome, Florence, Athens, Barcelona, Granada, and Istanbul.

 Paco has been the Director of the AU Center in Madrid since January 2014.

 Elena Domínguez Lugo began working with the AU Madrid Programs in August 2008.
-Her job as Program Coordinator entails helping with the general administration of the program as well as coordinating housing for students in Madrid.
+Her job as Assistant Director entails helping with the general administration of the program as well as coordinating housing for students in Madrid.
 In addition to this role, she also teaches Spanish classes.

 Elena studied Philosophy while she was in college.
 One of her favorite philosophic quotes is from Socrates: "I know that I know nothing."
 She lived for a short period of time in both Dublin, Ireland and Casablanca, Morocco.
 After a few years working as a high school philosophy teacher and training coordinator at several companies in Madrid, she obtained a Specialist Certificate in Teaching Spanish to Foreigners and a Postgraduate degree in Policies and Cultural Management Studies at the Universitat Oberta de Catalunya.
 Her next challenges are moving forward with her interests and studies in anthropology and fashion design.

 One of her great passions is travel and learning about new cultures and new people.
 Working at the AU Madrid Center is perfect for that.
 She enjoys meeting new people and experiencing new cultures with each new group of students who arrive in Madrid every six months.

 Professor and Social Media Manager, AU Madrid Center